-Dr Feng enjoys taking a holistic approach to all aspects of general practice, with special interests in mental health, travel medicine, sexual health, and musculoskeletal medicine.
+Dr Feng enjoys taking a holistic approach to all aspects of general practice, with special interests in mental health, travel medicine, and musculoskeletal medicine.
 He consults in English and Cantonese.
 When not working, David loves spending time with his family, in particular his beautiful (and cheeky) baby girl, Bella.

 Dr Amanda Nutting General Practitioner (extended leave)